Fernie-Hacks/WebCrawler/README.md

 # WebCrawler
-Development of my web crawler using C++.
+Development of two versions of a web crawler

+One using Python.

+Second using C++.